redlaserbmBTD/BTDB2_SIMULATOR/README.md

 Hi there!
 I'm redlaserbm, the main developer of the BTDB2 Eco simulator.
 To get started with using the code, please read through this README file!

+- To operate the code, see the examples folder.
 - To learn more about how the code works, see the documentation file at documentation/documentation.pdf
-- To operate the code, see the section on operating the code.
 - Want to request features for the code?
 Want to help out with the code?
 Found a bug?
 Don't hesitate to contact me!
 The most immediate way to get my attention with regards to this code is to join the B2 Popology discord server and ping me there: https://discord.gg/axHnkcVe6E

 # Operating the Code